-11.6 Cleaning the sample water filter
+11.4 Cleaning the sample water filter

-- 1. Close the shut-off taps of the water sampling station. - Now no more water is conveyed.
-The float of the flow switch sinks to the bottom. - 2.
-Unscrew the transparent cover of the sample water filter. - $\textbf{3.} \quad \text{Clean the filter sieve thoroughly.
-Then rinse it with clear water.}$ - 4.
+- 1. Close the shut-off taps of the water sampling station. - No more water is transported, the float in the flow meter will sink to the bottom. - 2.
+Unscrew the transparent cover of the sample water filter. - 3.
+Clean the filter sieve thoroughly.
+Then rinse it with clear water. - 4.
 Re-insert the filter sieve. - 5.
-Screw the filter cup back on. - / The sample water filter has been cleaned successfully.
+Screw the cover back on.
+Ensure the connection here is tight.

+The sample water filter has been cleaned successfully.